mobizt/ESP-Mail-Client/README.md

 ```

-You can assign the optional build options using one of the following method.
+You can assign the optional build options using one of the following methods.

-1. By creating user config file `Custom_ESP_Mail_FS.h` in library installed folder and define these optional options in it.
+- By creating user config file `Custom_ESP_Mail_FS.h` in library installed folder and define these optional options.

-2. By adding compiler build flags with `-D name`.
+- By adding compiler build flags with `-D name`.

 In PlatformIO IDE, using `build_flags` in PlatformIO IDE's platformio.ini is more convenient